Rohit-singh19/Frontend-Github/README.md

 const APIURL = "https://api.github.com/users/";
 ```

-## Plugins
+## Function

-Dillinger is currently extended with the following plugins.
-Instructions on how to use them in your own application are linked below.
+There is a brief description of every function that is used in project.

 | Function | Work |
 | ------ | ------ |